Dean O'Banion: In popular culture

 In the early years of the "Public Enemy" era, Dean O'Banion and other Irish mobsters of the previous decade served as the basis for many gangster films of the 1930s.
 James Cagney, for example, based his character on O'Banion and his lieutenant Earl "Hymie" Weiss in the 1931 film The Public Enemy.
 Seasons 3 and 4 of the HBO series Boardwalk Empire featured a fictional version of O'Banion, portrayed by Arron Shiver.

+In the 1967 film The St. Valentine's Day Massacre there is a depiction of O'Banion's assassination and funeral.

 He appears as a playable character in the strategy video game Empire of Sin published in 2020 by Romero Games and Paradox Interactive.

 O'Banion's twin careers as a florist and Chicago gangster is reflected in the character of Giuseppe Givola in Bertolt Brecht's play The Resistible Rise of Arturo Ui.

+In Nigel Balchin's The Small Back Room (1943) a character refers to O'Banion as an example of someone whose job appeared harmless but wasn't: "I'm a harmless Assistant Secretary [...]
+But don't let that worry you.
+Dion O'Banion kept a flower shop in Chicago."

+In the 1991 Sylvester Stallone vehicle Oscar, when mobster Vendetti hears about the erratic goings-on at the home of his rival, Angelo "Snaps" Provolone (Stallone), he says, "I knew it!
+He's hookin' up with O'Banion's mob!"
+(This presents a goof in the movie, since the bulk of the plot takes place over the course of one day in 1931; O'Banion died in 1924.)